margauxvp/OpenAI_Embedding_Search101/README.md

 - **Vector Search**: Utilize vector similarity to find the top N similar chunks based on user queries.
 The script calculates cosine similarity between the query's embedding and the embeddings of the articles' bodies to identify the most relevant content.
 - **ChatGPT**: Take the top N similar texts as context and prompt the GPT-35-Turbo model to answer passage-based QnA questions.
 The GPT-35-Turbo model provides an answer based on the given context and the user query.

-## Your turn
-Please make sure to provide the required API keys, resource endpoints, and storage account connection string in the script to ensure proper execution.
-The script is designed to be easily extendable for various use cases involving knowledge bases and text retrieval.

-### Prerequisites
+## Prerequisites
 An Azure Resource Group with the following services, data and models:
 - Azure Machine Learning
 - Azure Storage Account (you can use the one from Azure Machine Learning) and add a container _sampledata_ into your storage account.
 Upload the sample data from this repo named "sample_data_dayinlifeofdatascientist.json"
 - Azure OpenAI Service
   - text-embedding-ada-002 model
   - gpt-35-turbo model

+## Your turn
+Please make sure to provide the required API keys, resource endpoints, and storage account connection string in the script to ensure proper execution.
+The script is designed to be easily extendable for various use cases involving knowledge bases and text retrieval.